koza

 Options:

--d, --database TEXT: Path to DuckDB database file-f, --file TEXT: Path to node file (TSV, JSONL, or Parquet)-o, --output TEXT: Path to output report file--format [tsv|parquet|jsonl]: Output format [default: tsv]-c, --column TEXT: Categorical columns to group by (can specify multiple)-q, --quiet: Suppress progress output--help: Show this message and exit.
+-d, --database TEXT: Path to DuckDB database file-f, --file TEXT: Path to node file (TSV, JSONL, or Parquet)-o, --output TEXT: Path to output report file--format [tsv|parquet|jsonl]: Output format (default: infer from -o extension, else tsv)-c, --column TEXT: Categorical columns to group by (can specify multiple)-q, --quiet: Suppress progress output--help: Show this message and exit.

 koza edge-report